procrastinate-org/procrastinate/docs/howto/advanced/priorities.md

 integer, where a larger number indicates a higher priority.
 If no priority is specified, it defaults to 0.

+Priority is used as a way to order available jobs.
+If a procrastinate worker requests a job, and there is a high-priority job scheduled that is blocked by a lock, and a low-priority job that is available, the worker will take the low-priority job.
+Procrastinate will never wait for a high-priority job to become available if there are lower-priority jobs already available.

 ## From the code

 Launch a task with a priority of 5: